jaekimandy/MLOps_Scenario/README.md

     <td rowspan="3">B. Management</td>
     <td>1.
 Automated Retraining</td>
     <td>Apache Airflow <br> Kubeflow Pipeline </td>
     <td> Implement pipelines to automatically retrain the model when significant performance degradation or drift is detected.
+Model retraining refers to updating a deployed machine learning model with new data.
+This can be done manually, or the process can be automated as part of the MLOps practices.
+Monitoring and automatically retraining an ML model is referred to as Continuous Training (CT) in MLOps.
+Model retraining enables the model in production to make the most accurate predictions with the most up-to-date data.
+Model retraining does not change the parameters and variables used in the model.
+It adapts the model to the current data so that the existing parameters give healthier and up-to-date outputs.
+This enables businesses to efficiently monitor and continuously retrain their models for the most accurate predictions.
 </td>
   </tr>
   <tr>